brothman01/wp-monitor/README.md

 == Description ==

-A simple WordPress plugin that puts update, important site and important server information in one convenient and easy-to-find place on the dashboard.
+A simple WordPress plugin that puts update, important site and server information in one convenient and easy-to-find place on the dashboard.
 Monitor one or multiple websites on the go, this plugin makes your job as a site administrator easier by eliminating the need to look through the site and server for the information that WP Monitor stores all together right on the dashboard.
+Print or save a report of all pertinent site data in a flash, allowing you to cut down your time considerably in administrating sites.

 The display is on the dashboard and the settings page is a sub-item in the 'Tools' menu.